 A method that supports the decision-making, enables the communication of those decisions to others and helps build consensus.
 With that simple addition to what you do, you can increase results, satisfaction and performance.

-Here are 7 questions to help you gauge your current method for harnessing that all important ‘Voice of the Customer’.
-Is it...
+Here are 7 questions to help you gauge your current method for harnessing the ‘Voice of the Customer’

 1.Actionable?
 You should be getting defined, objective, practical guidance on what you can do to encourage the customer behaviours you want and reduce the behaviours you don’t want; in anything you do from product positioning to the design of marketing materials